-Three-fourths of the Archives’ funding graciously comes from our Church’s giving: half from the budget of the entire Southern Province, half from the thirteen churches of the Salem Congregation.
-For the remainder, we are dependent upon annual and endowment gifts by individual Friends.
-Friends contributions don’t just help with extras: Friends contributions pay for necessities.
-Friends also help with volunteer staffing and project work.
-Friends gifts have also enabled unique opportunities for the Archives, including:
+Two-thirds of the Archives’ funding graciously comes from our Church’s giving: half from the budget of the entire Southern Province, and half from the twelve churches of the Salem Congregation.
+For the remainder, we are dependent upon annual and endowment gifts by individual supporters.

-- Conservation of unique hand-drawn maps of the Moravian Church lands in Forsyth County, North Carolina.
-Some of these maps date back to colonial times before the Revolutionary War.
+- Conservation of unique hand-drawn maps of the Moravian Church lands in Forsyth County, North Carolina, some dating back to before the Revolutionary War.

-In addition to enjoying the programs and outreach offered by the Archives to the Church and Community, Friends in 2018 will get access to unique news outlets, social events and learning activities designed just for our Friends.
+In addition to enjoying the programs and outreach offered by the Archives to the Church and Community, annual givers get access to unique news outlets, social events, and learning activities designed just for our Friends.

-Want to help?
-Make a contribution online through PayPal to join our Friends of the Archives today. $100 annual gifts are our most popular amount, but our 600-plus supporters include $20 donors and those giving several thousand dollars over the years.
-We are grateful for whatever you feel you can give to support our work.
+If you want to contribute, you can send a check to our mailing address at 457 S. Church Street, Winston-Salem, NC 27101.
+Or you can make a credit card contribution through PayPal to join our Friends of the Archives today. $100 annual gifts are our most popular amount, but our 600-plus supporters include $20 donors and those giving several thousand dollars over the years.
+All contributions to our Friends program are fully tax deductible.
+We are grateful for whatever you can give to support our work.